Jinja, Uganda: Secondary schools

-Defense
+Defence

 The Qaddafi Barracks, an institution of the Uganda People's Defence Force (UPDF), are in Jinja.
 They are the location of the Uganda Junior Staff College, one of the about a dozen military schools in Uganda.
-The town is also the site of the Uganda Senior Command and Staff College, another UPDF institution, located in the Kimaka neighborhood about 3 mi north of Jinja's central business district.
+The town is also the site of the Uganda Senior Command and Staff College, another UPDF institution, located in the Kimaka neighbourhood about 3 mi north of Jinja's central business district.

 Electricity generation

 In 1993, construction began on a second power station at the source of the White Nile; an extension of the original Nalubaale Power Station.
 The extension was completed in 2003, named the Kiira Power Station, and is capable of producing 200 megawatts of hydroelectric power at maximum utilization.

 Transport

 Jinja is a major station on the Uganda Railway and is a port for Lake Victoria ferries.

 Jinja Airport, a small civilian and military airport, is located at Kimaka, about 4 km north of Jinja's central business district.

 A bridge, known as the Source of the Nile Bridge, was built across the Nile, connecting the town of Njeru to Jinja.
 Construction started in 2013 and the completed structure was commissioned on 17 October 2018.

 The Kampala–Jinja Highway connects Jinja with the capital.